-Staff must comply with the national guidance contained in HSG(93)5 "Standards of Business Conduct for NHS Staff and contained in the Trust's "Policy of Standards of Business Conduct for NHS Staff".
+Staff must comply with the national guidance contained in NHS England's guidance Conflicts of Interest in the NHS - Guidance for Staff and Organisations (June 2017) and contained in the Trust's "Policy of Standards of Business Conduct for NHS Staff".
 The following provisions should be read in conjunction with this document.